Simulating quantum field theories on continuous-variable quantum computers: Implementing time-evolution of wavefunctions

 To implement the Schr\"odinger evolution of the wavefunction in Equation~\eqref{eqn:evolve}, there are two approximations that will be made.
-The first approximation is to work within the Fock truncation alluded to earlier.
+The first is to approximate the Fock expansion from Equation~\eqref{eqn:evolve_focked_gen}.
 That is

-where $A_n$ is the coefficient of the Fock state $\vert n \rangle$, and where $n_\textrm{max}$ is as before the Fock state truncation.
+where $A_n$ is the coefficient of the Fock state $\vert n \rangle$, and $n_\textrm{max}$ is the Fock state truncation.
 Thus in principle it is possible to determine the evolution in terms of a matrix acting on the Fock state coefficients, $A_n$, by expanding $\hat x$ and $\hat p$ in terms of the creation and annihilation operators as in Equation~\eqref{eqn:xandpop}.
 Although such Fock truncation is not strictly speaking required for a particular photonic circuit to work, it {\it is} required to determine the parameters of the circuit itself, as will become clear.

 The second approximation that will be made is to Trotterise the time evolution, in other words to divide the total evolution time $t$ into $N$ steps of time $\delta t = t/N$.
 To do this it is convenient to separate out the Gaussian $\hat p^2/2+\hat x^2/2 $ part of the Hamiltonian because its contribution to the evolution can easily be generated by the rotation gate in Equation~\eqref{eq:rot}.
 That is, letting